Health Savings Account

 Not enrolled in an FSA (either self or spouse's plan)

-Contribution Limits and Employer Match
+Contribution Limits

 Note: Most state tax laws align with federal laws in regards to HSAs, with some exceptions.
-Employee and employer contributions to an HSA are taxable at the state level in California and New Jersey.
+Employee contributions to an HSA are taxable at the state level in California and New Jersey.
 Please check with your tax preparer or accountant for the most up-to-date guidance on taxation of HSA contributions.